andy-ovidiu-matei-buruiana/Text2Test/README.md

-# Text2Test
+# Text2Test - BDD Test Automation Framework

+**Academic Thesis Project - University "Politehnica" of Bucharest (2022)**

-Testing Framework that implements BDD through Gherkin syntax and makes use of predefined keywords to generate web automated test cases using PyTest and Selenium Webdriver
+Testing Framework that implements BDD through Gherkin syntax and makes use of predefined keywords to generate web automated test cases using PyTest and Selenium Webdriver.

+## About This Project

+This framework was developed as part of my Computer Science thesis to address the gap between business stakeholders and technical teams in BDD implementation.
+The research included surveys with 10 IT professionals and validation testing that confirmed the need for automated test generation from Gherkin scenarios.

+## Academic Context

+- **Institution**: University "Politehnica" of Bucharest
+- **Degree**: Computer Science and Information Technology
+- **Year**: 2022
+- **Research Focus**: Behavior-driven development automation and stakeholder collaboration

+## Research Validation

+- Surveyed 10 IT professionals in the testing domain
+- 100% confirmed need for automated test case generation
+- Average usability score: 8.2/10
+- Time reduction: From weeks to hours for test creation cycles

 ## Installation